files-community/Website/README.md

 ## Contributing to Documentation

-Our documentation system uses [mdsvex](https://mdsvex.pngwn.io/), a superset of markdown designed to work with [Svelte](htts://svelte.dev). `*.svx` files are equivalent to markdown (`*.md`) files.
+Our documentation system uses [mdsvex](https://mdsvex.pngwn.io/), a superset of markdown designed to work with [Svelte](htts://svelte.dev).

 ### Editing Existing Pages

 Documentation files are located at [`src/routes/docs`](https://github.com/files-community/Website/tree/main/src/routes/docs).
 SvelteKit uses a filesystem-based router, meaning that the layout of pages in the filesystem will reflect the URL path they are compiled to.
-To edit an existing page, find the corresponding `*.svx` file in the [`docs`](<(https://github.com/files-community/Website/tree/main/src/routes/docs)>) directory, and edit it like a normal markdown file.
+To edit an existing page, find the corresponding `*.md` file in the [`docs`](<(https://github.com/files-community/Website/tree/main/src/routes/docs)>) directory.

 ### Adding or Deleting a Page